 Of course, not all players have the same level of capability and you can incorporate different challenges that are just difficult enough for each player.
 For instance, a player who hates puzzles and isn’t very good at them could be tasked with climbing the bookcases of a library to gather all the clues to the puzzle, while the players who enjoy a difficult puzzle challenge do the hard work.
 This way, even though the player didn’t actually solve the puzzle, their actions were crucial to solving it.

 Another thing to consider is the types of puzzles players enjoy.
 Players who have lower intelligence generally enjoy linear puzzles and players with high intelligence often find non-linear puzzles more enjoyable.
+Here are some tips on layering door puzzles that also illustrate how to set up a non-linear design.

 And then there’s the intelligence of the PC versus that of the player.
 For instance, if the player is playing a wizard with super high intelligence then it’s possible that the character would be able to solve your difficult D&D puzzle, but the player can’t.
 I just let PCs make intelligence checks to see if they can get a hint whenever players feel stuck.
 This way you’re not just challenging the players and their intelligence, but also that of their characters.